nuxeo/nuxeo/README.txt

 3. Modules listing

-  * nuxeo-platform-ear : Nuxeo Enterprise Platform EAR
+  * nuxeo-platform-ear: Nuxeo Enterprise Platform EAR
-  * nuxeo-distribution-dm : Nuxeo Document Management EAR
+  * nuxeo-distribution-dm: Nuxeo Document Management EAR
-  * nuxeo-distribution-shell : Nuxeo Shell
+  * nuxeo-distribution-shell: Nuxeo Shell
-  * nuxeo-distribution-jboss : JBoss containing Nuxeo EP or DM
+  * nuxeo-distribution-jboss: JBoss containing Nuxeo EP or DM
-  * nuxeo-distribution-gf3 : GlassFish distribution
+  * nuxeo-distribution-gf3: (DEPRECATED) GlassFish distribution
-  * nuxeo-distribution-jetty : Jetty containing Nuxeo EP or DM
+  * nuxeo-distribution-jetty: Jetty containing Nuxeo EP or DM
-  * nuxeo-distribution-tomcat : Tomcat distribution
+  * nuxeo-distribution-tomcat: Tomcat distribution
-  * nuxeo-distribution-windows : Windows installers
+  * nuxeo-distribution-windows: Windows installers
-  * nuxeo-distribution-base : template package for use by other modules.
+  * nuxeo-distribution-base: template package for use by other modules.
-  * nuxeo-distribution-server : template package for use by other modules.
+  * nuxeo-distribution-server: template package for use by other modules.
-  * nuxeo-distribution-jetty-base : template package for use by other modules.
+  * nuxeo-distribution-jetty-base: template package for use by other modules.
-  * nuxeo-distribution-izpack : DEPRECATED, was used to build IzPack installers.
+  * nuxeo-distribution-izpack: (DEPRECATED) Used to build IzPack installers.
+  * nuxeo-distribution-resources: Resources archives used in other packagings (doc, binaries, templates).
+  * nuxeo-distribution-tools: Nuxeo's Ant-like extended tool.

 --------------------------------
 Building predefined applications